showyaseen/intelli-builder/README.md

 #### How It Works

-1. **Initialization:** The plugin initializes by hooking into WordPress actions and filters via the `index.php` file.
+1. **Initialization:** The plugin initializes by hooking into WordPress actions and filters via the `intelli-builder.php` file.
 2. **Gutenberg Integration:** React components within `src/blocks/visibility-settings/` render the visibility settings interface for each Gutenberg block.
 3. **Rule Configuration:** Users set up visibility rules directly within the Gutenberg block settings panel.
 4. **Conditional Rendering:** Upon rendering a page or post, the plugin evaluates the defined visibility rules for each block to determine whether it should be displayed to the current user.

----

-#### Technologies Used

-- **WordPress:** Serves as the core CMS platform.
-- **React.js:** Powers the dynamic admin interface and Gutenberg block interactions.
-- **Gutenberg Blocks:** Provides a user-friendly interface within the WordPress block editor for seamless content management.
-- **PHP:** Handles server-side logic and integration with WordPress APIs.
-- **Composer:** Manages PHP dependencies and third-party packages.

 ---